pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

       ```

-**Note** In cases where a workload must be created from local source code it's recommended to set
+**Note** In cases where a workload must be created from local source code, to reduce the total amount
-the `--local-path` value to point directly to the directory containing the code to be deployed
+of code that is uploaded, it is recommended to set the `--local-path` value to point directly to the
-rather than using `--sub-path` to reduce the total amount of code that must be uploaded to create
-the workload.
+directory containing the code rather than using `--sub-path`.

 ## <a id='tanzuignore-file-usage'> .tanzuignore file